isomerpages/sndgo-careers/index.md

       subtitle: Smart Nation Singapore
       background: /images/hero-banner.png
   - infobar:
+      description: >-
+        Our story is one of transformation.
+Together, we co-create a future of better living for all.
+Be our new pioneers.
+  - infobar:
       title: Join us
       description: >-
         Our story is one of transformation.
 Together, we co-create a future of